synw/django-mogo/README.md

 # Django Mogo

-Starter kit for Django 1.8 projects.
-This is a bunch of stuff put thogether to make a good starting base for Django 1.8 projects.
+Starter kit for projects.
+This is a bunch of stuff put thogether to make a starting base.

 This script installs Python and Django modules as well as usefull static stuff ( jquery, font-awesome ) and base templates.
 It also autogenerates a settings file.

 ## Features